-- 1. Demonstrate an understanding of approved safety practices and implement them while working on a vehicle. - 2.
-Communicate effectively with co-workers and customers through written and oral communication. - 3.
-Manage the day-to-day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability, and completing tasks satisfactorily. - 4.
-Maintain the cleanliness and integrity of equipment, tools, and supplies in an auto shop or service vehicle. - 5.
-Identify, diagnose, and state proper and safe procedure for repair of hybrid, alternative fuel, and other green technology systems. - 6.
-Use reference texts, magazine articles, computer-based information, equipment installation, operating instructions, and other resources to find information about processes. - 7.
-Identify and demonstrate an understanding of the theory of operation for all major systems in a modern automobile. - 8.
-Use critical thinking skills to analyze and diagnose automotive system malfunctions and repair or replace defective components. - 9.
-Diagnose system malfunctions and failures using specialized test equipment.
+- 1. Perform the duties of an entry level technician as it relates to workplace safety, hazardous materials, environmental regulations, hand tools, service information, basic concepts, vehicle systems, and common transportation industry terminology. - 2.
+Manage the day-to-day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability, and completing tasks satisfactorily. - 3.
+Identify, diagnose, and state proper and safe procedure for repair of hybrid, alternative fuel, and other green technology systems. - 4.
+Describe the process of operation for all major systems in a modern automotive vehicle. - 5.
+Analyze and diagnose automotive system malfunctions and repair or replace defective components.